Zsolt Krakovszki: National team

 As a member of the junior national team, he participated in the 2022 Junior European Championship where the Hungarian team became the 5th.
 He was included in the extended squad for the 2023 World Men's Handball Championship, but in the end was not selected for the final tournament.
 At the age of 20, on 9 March 2023, he made his debut in the senior national team in Schaffhausen in the Switzerland–Hungary men's European qualifying match 32–37.
 He participated in the 2023 Junior World Championship, where Hungary won the silver medal.
 He also participated in the 2024 European Men's Handball Championship as a member of the Hungary men's national handball team.
 (5th place, 2 games / 4 goals).
 He was included in the large squad of the men's handball team participating in the 2024 Paris Olympics, but in the end he was not included in the traveling team.
 He also participated in the 2025 World Men's Handball Championship as a member of the Hungary men's national handball team.
 (8th place, 3 matches / 5 goals).
+He was included in the large squad of the 2026 European Men's Handball Championship, but he suffered an ankle injury before the tournament, so he was not included in the traveling team.